AllendeMateo/ContactosApp/README.md

 - **Database-Driven**:
   - SQLite backend with separate tables for contacts, phones, and emails, ensuring scalability.
+  - Does NOT use Android Contacts Storage.
+Uses SEPERATE database for privacy.

 - **Built for Expansion**:
   - Ready for future features like dark mode, favorites, email/maps integration, and more!